Leonardo-Boss/suckless-site/suckless.org/sucks/index.md

   than compiling GCC (!).
   It's not even possible to create freestanding Makefiles, since the generated Makefiles call back into the cmake binary itself.
+  Usage of cmake requires learning a new custom scripting language with very limited expressiveness.
+Its major selling point is the existence of a clicky-click GUI for windows users.

 * [waf][14] and [scons][15] (both written in Python) - waf code is dropped
   into the compilee's build tree, so it does not benefit from updated versions